-This, the former website of the United Nations Development Programme – Bulgaria, ( програма на оон за развитие – Bulgarie ) is undergoing deep site maintenance, and being re-developed.
+This is the former website of the United Nations Development Programme – Bulgaria (Програма на ООН за развитие – България).

-For information about the many UN development programs that still exist in other countries, I suggest starting at: UNDP – wikipedia
+In regards to the former purpose of this websites, we also provide information about the Millennium Development goals of the United Nations.
+For information about the many UN development programs that still exist in other countries, I suggest starting at: UNDP – Wikipedia

 - Overview of Government of Bulgaria.

 - Very short Summary of Bulgaria features of the country.

 - The Big important Millennium Development Goals of the UNDP.

 - Valley of the Thracian kings

 - The Chitalishte – a building, a cultural institution.